cbg-ethz/pcNEM/README.md

 pcnem_mle <- nem(D,inference="AdaSimAnneal",control=control,verbose=FALSE)
 ```
 #### pc-NEM parameters ####
-You can tune several hyperparameters using `set.default.parameters()` function for your setting.
+You can tune several hyperparameters for your setting using the `set.default.parameters()` function.

 `pcombi` :  Logical parameter set to TRUE for pc-NEM.
 Default set to FALSE. <br/>
 `temper` :  Two different implementations of adaptive simulated annealing.
 FALSE corresponds to adaptation of temperatures at varying intervals but cooled at a fixed rate.
 TRUE corresponds to the scheme described in the paper.
 Both are very similar in performance.
 Default is set to FALSE.<br/>